 In June each year, children in Year 1 children take part in the national phonics screening check.

-For pupils in year 2 upwards we use Accelerated Reader (AR), which is a computer program that helps teachers manage and monitor children’s independent reading practice.
+From year 2 upwards we use Accelerated Reader (AR), which is a computer program that helps teachers manage and monitor children’s independent reading practice.
+Children join Accelerated Reader during Year 2, once they are ready and able to complete Star Reader quizzes independently.
 All pupils pick books at their own levels and read them at their own pace.
 When finished, they take a short quiz on the computer.
 Passing the quiz is an indication they have understood what has been read.